vikas-movva/Obsidian/School/CP363 Database I/Assignments/Assignment 3/Assignment 3.md

+---
+title: Assignment 3
+tags:
+  - cp363
+  - school
+---

+# Assignment 3

 ## Question 1
 Consider the following relational schema describing the data for a particular instructor's grade book.
 `COURSE_CATALOG (Cno, Ctitle) `
 `STUDENT (Sid, Fname, Lname, Minit) `
 `COURSE (Term, Sec_no, Cno, A, B, C, D) `
 `ENROLLS (Sid, Term, Sec_no)`
 Specify the following queries using relational algebra.
 ### 1.1
 Find a specific student's enrollment details (Term and Sec_no) (You can assume any student ID):